microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignmentrequest-reprocess.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-In [Azure AD entitlement management](../resources/entitlementmanagement-root.md), callers can automatically retry an [accessPackageAssignment](../resources/accesspackageassignment.md) object of a user’s request for access to an access package.
+In [Azure AD entitlement management](../resources/entitlementmanagement-root.md), callers can automatically retry a user's request for access to an access package.
+It is performed on the [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object.

 ## Permissions